tylerthedeveloper/tylerthedeveloper.github.io/_posts/2018-01-22-day-3-review-with-more-arrays.md

 ---
 layout: post
-permalink: /_posts/2018-01-22-day-3-review-and-linkedlists
+permalink: /_posts/2018-01-22-day-3-review-with-more-arrays
-title:  "Day 3: Quick Recap and LinkedLists!"
+title:  "Day 3: Quick Recap and More Arrays"
 date:   2018-01-22 7:15:00 -0000
-categories: arrays, linkedlists
+categories: arrays
 ---

 # Introduction
-Want to learn more about linkedlists, [click here!](../interview/resources)
+Want to learn more about arrays, [click here!](../interview/resources)

 # Review
 Check out the new outlined [interview structure, tips, and tricks](../interview/structure)